jdlib/JDBX/UserGuide.md

     // use named parameters instead of indexed parameters pstmt.init().namedParams().sql("UPDATE Users SET name = :name WHERE id = :id");

-A `StaticStmt` is already initialized when it is created- the SQL command which is executed by the `StaticStmt` is not precompiled and passed to the statement when you run a query or update.
+A `StaticStmt` is already initialized when it is created - the SQL command which is executed by the `StaticStmt` is not precompiled and passed to the statement when you run a query or update.

 Implementation-wise initialization of a JDBX statement is the equivalent of creating a JDBC statement